taishiwalden/taishiwalden.com/src/posts/blog/marketing-pdf.md

      alt="Image showing the first page of the digital marketing pdf created by Taishi Walden for Visneto Media." style="border-radius: 5px;" />

+## View the PDF here: <a href="./images/marketing-pdf/Visneto_Marketing_Guide_2021.pdf">Click to download the PDF</a>

 ## Context

-After getting certified in: Google Digital Marketing & SEO, Hubspot Inbound Marketing, Advanced Google Analytics, and Facebook Social Media Ads, I decided to compile my knowledge on digital marketing into an "easy-to-digest" document.
-This marketing asset was used in the inbound marketing campaign for [Visneto](https://visneto.webflow.io), allowing people to download the document by entering their email.
+After becoming certified in: Google Digital Marketing & SEO, Hubspot Inbound Marketing, Advanced Google Analytics, and Facebook Social Media Ads, I compiled my digital marketing knowledge into an "easily digestable" format.
+This marketing asset was used in the inbound marketing campaign for [Visneto](https://visneto.webflow.io), allowing people to utilize the resource by providing their email.

 <img src="./images/marketing-pdf/marketing-pdf-1.jpg"
      alt="A page in the marketing pdf that demonstrates what you will learn and how to navigate the interactivity." style="border-radius: 5px;" />

-The interactive PDF included the following topics:
+The interactive PDF includes the following topics:

 ### Inbound Marketing & Building an Audience